Edmund-Loh/oidc-provider/README.md

 1) Fill in index.js with the public and private key values

-2) Use this command with ./oidc-provider as the current working directory
+2) Run the application with ./oidc-provider as the current working directory
 ```
 node index.js
 ```